Rufus For Real

 ↓ Jump to Recipe

-Easy skillet lasagna delivers all the cozy comfort of classic lasagna without the layering or long bake time.
-Everything cooks in one pan in about 30 minutes, giving you bubbling sauce, melty cheese, and a weeknight dinner that’s big on flavor and low on effort.
+This easy skillet lasagna is a one-pan, stovetop dinner that delivers all the cozy comfort of classic lasagna—without the layering or long bake time.
+Everything cooks in about 30 minutes, giving you bubbling sauce, melty cheese, and a weeknight meal that’s big on flavor and low on effort.

 Let's get started!